June 2nd, 2015

-The Valley City Times-Record plans to run a historical photograph each week on Thursdays submitted by our readers.
+The Valley City Times-Record plans to run a historical photograph each week submitted by our readers.

 Wes Anderson, curator of the Barnes County Historical Society Museum provided this photograph taken of the 1948 Pillsbury Homemakers, taken on June 16 of that year.

 Photos can be of people, events or places in Barnes County from 10, 20, 30 years ago, or even older.
 Please submit photographs by email to email@example.com, or drop them by our office at 146 Third Street NE.